kagsrichie/ML-Enhanced-Transit-Analysis-Bay-Area-/README.md

 Public transit systems face significant challenges in balancing limited resources against varying passenger demand patterns.
 Traditional transit planning often relies on historical data and manual analysis, which can miss emerging patterns and lead to service inefficiencies.
 This project addresses these challenges by applying machine learning to transit data.

+## 🤖 Machine Learning Models Used

+This project implements multiple machine learning models to analyze different aspects of transit operations:

+1. **Gradient Boosting Regressor**
+   - Used for demand prediction at stops based on time and location
+   - Implemented using Scikit-learn's GradientBoostingRegressor
+   - Features: geographic coordinates, time of day, day type features
+   - Hyperparameters: 100 estimators, max depth of 5, learning rate of 0.1
+   - Performance: Achieved R² value of 0.9756 on test data

+2. **K-means Clustering**
+   - Used for geographic segmentation of transit network
+   - Implemented using Scikit-learn's KMeans algorithm
+   - Features: stop geographic coordinates and activity levels
+   - K=5 clusters determined after analysis of inertia values
+   - Used for identifying natural service areas within the network

+3. **Statistical Analysis Pipeline**
+   - Custom ML pipeline combining preprocessors and regression models
+   - Preprocessing: StandardScaler for numeric features
+   - Feature engineering: Time-based and location-based engineered features
+   - Used for service frequency optimization based on predicted demand

 ## ✨ Key Features

 - **Demand Prediction**: ML-based forecasting of passenger demand by location and time